ga-dc/DOC_immersive/w01/javascript-data-types-conditionals-loops/readme.md

   - Gives the page a much smoother user experience compared to a static page that doesn't have this sort of functionality.
 - Communication with a server
   - Javascript is somehow telling a server that (a) a user has done something, (b) save that interaction and (c) display the results of that interaction to all other users.
+- Not an exhaustive list of Javascript properties, but we'll go over these and more in more detail later on in the course.

 So, to the main three components of front-end web development up in one word each...
 - HTML: Structure